-There is not one specific thing that causes hip dips.
+There is no one specific thing that causes hip dips.
 They are primarily due to your body type, your anatomic makeup, and your body fat distribution.

-As I said before, your pelvis, muscle mass, and body fat distribution are unique to you.
+As I said before, your pelvis, your hip muscles, and your body structure are unique to you.
 Therefore, you may or may not have prominent hip dips.

-How Can I Get Rid Of Hip Dips?
+How To Get Rid Of Hip Dips- Is It Possible?

-Unfortunately you may not be able to get rid of them completely.
+Unfortunately, you may not be able to get rid of hip dips completely.
 You cannot significantly change your anatomy.

 With that said, there are two things you can do to minimize their prominence.